I have found the knowledge I’ve gained through the taught modules to be hugely helpful within my profession as an A-Level Religious Studies teacher.

 We now offer more choice to potential students wishing to study postgraduate programmes.

-The Master of Arts in Integrative Theology is a unique MA programme that seeks to foster a holistic approach to doing theology which rejuvenates the study and practice of Christian theology for Church and world.
+The Master of Arts in Theological Studies is a unique MA programme that aims to foster a holistic approach to doing theology which rejuvenates the study and practice of Christian theology for Church and World.

-We do so by aiming to form more holistic practitioners of theology by means of (1) the integration of the commonly recognised sources of theological knowledge: the programme prioritises the Bible (Scripture), recognises the historical construction of Christian belief (Tradition), the importance of considered, critical thought (Reason), the role of experience (Experience) and the witness of the living community of faith (the Church) as it proclaims the Gospel and makes disciples.
+We accomplish this aim by means of the integration of the commonly recognised sources of theological knowledge: the Bible (Scripture), the historical construction of Christian belief (Tradition), considered, critical thought (Reason), the role of experience (Experience) and the witness of the living community of faith (the Church) as it proclaims the Gospel and makes disciples.
+In addition, this core concept of doing theology is brought, in various ways, into the theological sub-disciplines (Biblical studies, Systematic Theology, Theological Ethics, and Theology of Worship) represented by the optional modules.
+We view these sub-disciplines not as silos unrelated to each other, but rather as areas or emphases of theology that are mutually interpretive.

 This programme is for you if:

-- You are a theology graduate seeking an innovated and flexible Masters-level qualification in theology;
+- You are a theology or religious studies graduate seeking an innovated and flexible Masters-level qualification in theology;

-- You are contemplating PhD level work in theology or a related discipline and you are seeking a great foundation for doctoral research;
+- You are contemplating PhD level work in theological studies or a related discipline and you are seeking a foundation for doctoral research;

 - You are involved in ministry and are looking for a path of lifelong learning that will enhance your service;